 Specialty insurance plans are made specifically for businesses that need unusual coverage.
-These business accounts may involve high-risk holdings or could feature objects that are not usually covered under standard policies.
+These business accounts may involve high-risk holdings or feature objects that are not usually covered under standard business insurance policies.
 As an example, guns and antiques are two items that require specialty insurance in order for the investment to be protected adequately.

 A common misconception is that specialty insurance is not affordable.
 Many rates are surprisingly competitive, depending on your specific needs.
 Always research insurance agents before choosing a provider.
 If your business has unusual insurance requirements, find a referral to companies that have experience in that type of specialized coverage.

-Other cases of specialty insurance include insurance for unique items, such as for actors who insure their body parts (the ones that are considered their best assets and moneymakers), and insurance for a particular project or event that you are spearheading.
+Other cases of specialty insurance include insurance for unique items, such as for actors who insure their body parts that are considered their best assets and moneymakers.
 Specialty insurance for business can also include coverage for your entire inventory in case of a fire or theft.

 You should take these steps to make the most of specialty insurance:

-- Check out various specialty insurance companies.
-Review their experience in the industry and check out their records through agencies like the Better Business Bureau.

-Take a look at specialty insurance providers to see the variety of policies they carry.
+Research multiple specialty insurance providers to see the variety of policies they carry.
 Seek out a specialty insurance company that answers your questions thoroughly.
+Review their experience in the industry and their records with rating agencies like the Better Business Bureau.

-Work with agents who can vet companies and collect quotes.
-Many agents collect commissions from insurance providers and don't require any fees from clients.
-When you review policy inclusions, calculate whether the amounts will be adequate to protect your assets against judgments.
+When you review policy inclusions, calculate whether the amounts will be adequate protection for your assets against judgments.
 Speak to insurance providers about the option for an umbrella policy.
-An umbrella policy has a minimal annual cost and pays out claims when your initial coverage has been exhausted.
+An umbrella policy has a minimal annual cost and pays out claims when you’ve exhausted your initial coverage.

 Insurance coverage changes at a breakneck speed.
 As you search for your plan, you should stay up to date with information on insurance for special needs.
 Find out what specialty insurance other providers are offering and what trends are affecting the industry.
 With this information at hand, you can bargain with service providers and get the best deal for your budget.